-“The integrity of this bastion of democracy and of the representatives of the people of the United States must be respected,” IPU said in a statement.
-The mob had invaded the Capitol in an attempt at blocking Congress from certifying Biden’s Electoral College victory in the November 3 election, which President Donald Trump and millions of his followers say they believe was stolen — despite no evidence to support their claims.
+"The integrity of this bastion of democracy and of the representatives of the people of the United States must be respected," IPU said.
+The mob invaded the Capitol in an attempt at blocking Congress from certifying Biden’s Electoral College victory in the November 3 election, which President Donald Trump and millions of his followers say they believe was stolen — despite no evidence to support their claims.

 It was essentially a failed coup attempt, egged on by Trump who told them at a "Save America Rally" earlier in the day that they could "stop the steal" if they "walk down to the Capitol" and strongly confront their "senators and congressmen and women ... because you will never take back our country with weakness.”

 Trump has presented no evidence to justify overturning the election, and his baseless claims have been rebuked by numerous authorities including Republicans and judges he appointed to the bench.
-Biden won by a margin of 51.4 percent and 81.2 million votes to Trump’s 46.9 percent and 74.2 million votes.
+Biden won by a margin of 51.4% and 81.2 million votes to Trump's 46.9% and 74.2 million votes.

 Biden picked up 306 electoral votes; Trump won 232.
 State officials reported finding only a small number of ballot complaints worth investigating, while Chris Krebs, who directed the U.S. Cybersecurity and Infrastructure Security Agency, said the election was "the most secure in American history."